threefoldtech/info_grid/src/farmers/farming_optimization/farming_costs.md

 ***
 ## Calculate the Proper Bandwidth Needed for Your Farm

-The bandwidth needed for a given 3Node is not yet set in stone and you are welcome to participate in ongoing [discussion on this subject](https://forum.threefold.io/t/storage-bandwidth-ratio/1389) on the Threefold Forum.
+The bandwidth needed for a given 3Node is not yet set in stone and you are welcome to participate in ongoing [discussion on this subject](https://forum.threefold.io/t/storage-bandwidth-ratio/1389) on the ThreeFold Forum.

 In this section, we will give general guidelines.
-The goal is to have a good idea of what constitutes a proper bandwidth available for a given amount of resources utilized on the Threefold Grid.
+The goal is to have a good idea of what constitutes a proper bandwidth available for a given amount of resources utilized on the ThreeFold Grid.

-Starting with a minimum of 1 mbps per Titan, which is 1 TB SSD and 32 GB RAM, we note that this is the lowest limit that gives the opportunity for the most people possible to join the Threefold Grid.
+Starting with a minimum of 1 mbps per Titan, which is 1 TB SSD and 32 GB RAM, we note that this is the lowest limit that gives the opportunity for the most people possible to join the ThreeFold Grid.
 That being said, we could set that 10 mbps is an acceptable upper limit for 1 TB SSD and 64 GB of RAM.

 Those numbers are empirical and more information will be shared in the future.
 The ratio 1TB SSD/64GB RAM is in tune with the optimal TFT rewards ratio.
 It is thus logical to think that farmers will build 3Node based on this ratio.
 Giving general bandwidth guidelines based on this ratio unit could thus be efficient for the current try-and-learn situation.
 ***